-This 60-fold increase in affinity conferred by optimally positioned 3′ pairing was substantially greater than the 2-fold increase observed for 3′ pairing in the context of a perfectly paired target (Zamore REF), perhaps because of the shorter suboptimal loop length of the perfectly paired target.
-It was also somewhat greater than the 20-fold increase observed for 3′ pairing in the context of 4-nt GC-rich site (MacRae REF).
-Nonetheless, it was substantially less than the ~158,000-fold expected based on the predicted free energy of RNA pairing in solution (predicted free energy of the 7mer paring to let-7a guide 11-17 is 7.1 kcal/mol which corresponds to Keq = e^(-7.1/-0.593), or 158,000 fold change in the equilibrium for forming the RNA duplex), presumably due to the energetic costs of 1) displacing favorable contacts between the miRNA 3′ region and AGO2, and 2) undergoing conformational changes needed to accommodate 3′ pairing (REF haley).
+This 60-fold increase in affinity conferred by optimally positioned 3′ pairing was substantially greater than the 2-fold increase observed for 3′ pairing in the context of a perfectly paired target (Wee et al., 2012), perhaps because of the shorter suboptimal loop length of the perfectly paired target.
+It was also somewhat greater than the 20-fold increase measured for miR-122 pairing to the GCGG site at register 13 and loop-length of 4 nt (MacRae REF).
+Nonetheless, it was substantially less than expected based on the predicted free energy of RNA pairing in solution.
+For example, the predicted free energy (∆G) of a 7-nt segment paring to let-7a positions 11–17 is 7.1 kcal/mol, which corresponds to a 164,000-fold difference in binding affinity (from ∆Keq = e–∆∆G/RT).
+This large discrepancy is presumably due to the energetic costs of 1) displacing favorable contacts between the miRNA 3′ region and AGO2, and 2) undergoing any conformational changes needed to accommodate 3′ pairing (REF haley).
 Indeed, the benefit of extending the 3′ site plateaued at about 7 or 8 nt (Fig 3B), implying that these costs were even more severe when pairing to the last five nucleotides of let-7a.

 The type of seed-mismatch affects the affinity of 3′ pairing

-To examine the influence of position and nucleotide identity of seed mismatches, we examined another slice through the multidimensional feature space of 3′ pairing, holding 3′-site length and pairing register constant at near-optimal values (a 7-nt 3′-site site pairing to let-7a positions 11–17) and examining the effect of the 18 different seed mismatches over various loop lengths (Fig 3C).
-At optimal loop lengths (4–5 nt, KD Rel values for this site ranged >100-fold, depending on position and identity of the seed mismatch.
-To separate the effect of the seed mismatch on the seed site from its effect on the 3′ site, we divided the KD, Rel value of each 3′-compensatory site by that of its seed site to generate a KD fold-change value representing the contribution of the 3′ site to overall affinity (Fig 3C).
+To examine the influence of position and nucleotide identity of seed mismatches, we examined another slice through the multidimensional feature space of 3′ pairing, holding 3′-site length, register, and loop length at a near-optimal values (pairing to let-7a positions 11–17 with a loop length of 4 nt) and examined the overall binding affinity of the 18 different seed mismatch types (Fig 3C).
+We observed a >100-fold range in relative KD for this seed- and 3′-site architecture depending on position and identity of the seed mismatch; by comparison, we observed only a XX-fold range in relative KD for these 18 seed mismatch sites in the absence of any 3′ pairing.
+This demonstrates that the energetics of the seed- and 3′-sites are not independent, such that the potential benefit of 3′ pairing is differentially available when paired with different seed mismatch types.
+To directly analyze the dependence of 3′-pairing on seed mismatch type, we divided the relative KD value of each 3′-compensatory site by that of its seed site to generate a KD fold-change value representing the contribution of the 3′ site to overall affinity (Fig 3C).
 Even after this normalization for the differential effects of the 18 mismatches on seed-site affinity, a 11.7-fold range in affinities was observed at the optimal loop lengths (Fig 3D).
-This variation was reproducible (Fig. S3) and did not correlate noticeably with either the type of mismatch or the affinity of the seed site.
-Notably, a let-7a compensatory site that occurs naturally within the 3′ UTR of C. elegans lin-41 mRNA contains a seed mismatch, register, and loop length with one of the higher 3′-pairing affinity contributions (Fig 3D, yellow asterix).
+This variation was reproducible, with only 1.X-fold attributable to experimental variability (Fig. S3), and it did not correlate noticeably with either the type of seed mismatch or the measured affinity of the seed site (Fig 3D).
+Notably, a let-7a compensatory site that occurs naturally within the 3′ UTR of C. elegans lin-41 mRNA contains a seed mismatch, register, and loop length with one of the higher 3′-pairing affinity contributions (Fig 3D, bottom).